knowledge-club/javascript/content/en/number.md

 102.20
 ```

-However in Javascript, integer numbers or floats be
-Porém em Javascript, integers and floating numbers are actually the same type of variable, Number.
+However in Javascript, integer numbers or floats and floating numbers are actually the same type of variable, Number.
 We will see later methods to allow us treat these numbers with the precision we desire.

 For now, to create a variable of type Number in Javascript, just assign a value, different of Strings, dont be necessary any special symbol, e.g: